capitalone/edgetest-hub/docs/source/quickstart.rst

     updater_branch = dep-updates  # optional
     pr_to_branch = develop  # optional
     pr_reviewers = fdosani  # comma seperated github ids
+    open_issue_on_fail = True  # True or False if you want an issue to be created when tests fail

 - ensure you have an environment variable ``GITHUB_TOKEN`` set.
 This token should have permissions to interact with the GitHub repo in question.